5 takeaways from SBP Insights: Breast Cancer

 - Cures come from collaboration.
 Communication between scientists and doctors will lead to breast cancer treatments.
 Indeed, Shatsky and Emerling are part of breast-cancer focused disease team at SBP.
 They noted the insights gained from these discussions are invaluable.

-Interested in joining us again?
 The next SBP Insights focuses on heart disease and will be held on February 7, 2019.
-To register, visit: sbpdiscovery.org/insights
+Visit: sbpdiscovery.org/insights